gutierrezps/huaweicloud-labs-terraform/README.md

 # Huawei Cloud Labs using Terraform

 This repository contains Terraform configuration files for the HCIA Cloud Service Lab Guides.
-They were developed as part of self-learning Terraform.
+They were developed as part of Terraform self-study.

 [HuaweiCloud Provider Docs][provider-docs]